American Basketball Association (2000–present): Launch and suspension, 1999–2002

 Darryl Dawkins, head coach of the Tampa Bay ThunderDawgs during their 2000–01 season.

 The league was originally co-founded by Dick Tinkham and Joe Newman in 1999 as ABA 2000.
 Tinkham had previously co-founded the Indiana Pacers in the original American Basketball Association, and Newman had been an advertising executive for the Pacers.
 The National Basketball Association (NBA), owner of the ABA trademark after absorbing many of the original league's teams, sued Tinkham and Newman in December 1999.
 The lawsuit was unsuccessful since the NBA had failed to actively use the ABA trademark, and the new league entered an agreement with the NBA to license the name for $50,000.

 The league began its inaugural 2000–01 season with eight teams: the Chicago Skyliners, Detroit Dogs, Indiana Legends, Kansas City Knights, Los Angeles Stars, Memphis Houn'Dawgs, San Diego Wildfire and Tampa Bay ThunderDawgs.
 Joe Newman founded the Indiana Legends to replace the Jacksonville Jackals, who were removed from the league after failing to secure a venue.
 Mark Hamister purchased the rights to a Buffalo franchise for $75,000, but was also unable to secure a venue.
 A proposed merger with the International Basketball League fell through in December 2000, which would have allowed the inaugural season to begin with additional teams.

 To attract fans, the ABA encouraged its teams to fill rosters with former NBA players and past college basketball stars that had local ties.
 Former NBA champion and Florida native Darryl Dawkins was recruited as the first head coach of the Tampa Bay ThunderDawgs.
+Upon the league's inception in 2000, each franchise had a limit of 10 players with the salary cap being $900,000.

+The first ABA Draft in 2000 was of twelve rounds: the first six rounds reserved for rookies and first-year players, with veterans elible for drafting in the final six rounds.
+Eddie House of Arizona State was the overall first pick, followed by Scoonie Penn of Ohio State, and former Michigan stars Jimmy King and Maceo Baston.
+Dennis Rodman and Tim Hardaway were drafted as veterans by the Chicago Skyliners.
+A.C.
+Green, Ed O'Bannon and Tyus Edney were selected by the Los Angeles Stars.
+Dominique Wilkins was drafted by the Anaheim Roadrunners.

 The 2001–02 ABA season saw only three teams return from the inaugural season, with the Chicago Skyliners, Los Angeles Stars, Memphis Houn'Dawgs, San Diego Wildfire and Tampa Bay ThunderDawgs replaced by the Kentucky Pro Cats, Las Vegas Slam, Phoenix Eclipse and Southern California Surf.

 Joe Newman folded the Indiana Legends after he was sued by eight former players in August 2002 for failing to pay their salaries.
 Newman had claimed $1 million in losses over two seasons of ownership.

 The 2002–03 season was not played, as the league suspended operations for reorganization.
 Jim Clark, owner of the Kansas City Knights, was named league president and COO in November 2002.